Chigyu: History

 In 2008, the doujinshi artist "ibiryo" drew a self portrait as a high school student and uploaded it to his blog, which later became the generic appearance of chigyu.

-Popularity

-The post has received a lot of responses, with most responders claiming that "there are indeed people around who look like this and say that", and other discussion boards have also shown related discussions.
+Some have traced the origin of the term "chigyu" to a 2018 thread on 5channel, which used this illustration to represent participants of employment transition support programs, describing them as creepy for "all having the same face" and for looking like middle schoolers despite being adults, while also making a connection to developmental disabilities.
+The thread has received a lot of responses, with most responders claiming that "there are indeed people around who look like this and say that", and other discussion boards have also shown related discussions.
 In April 2019, a summary website reprinted a related discussion thread, making the term chigyu more widely spread.
 In June 2019, three different styles of chigyu illustrations (samurai, juvenile delinquent, and ikemen) were shared online.
 On C97, a male cosplayed as a chigyu.

-In April 2020, there were an average of 500-1000 tweets per day mentioning the term "Chiizu Gyudon", while there were an average of 100 tweets mentioning "Chigyu" per day.
+In April 2020, there were an average of 500–1000 tweets per day mentioning the term "Chiizu Gyudon", while there were an average of 100 tweets mentioning "Chigyu" per day.
 By June, the average number of tweets mentioning "Chigyu" per day had reached 10000.